ligato/docs/docs/user-guide/quickstart.md

 ```

-More information on VPP agent REST APIs including sample responses can be found in the [VPP Agent API Documentation](../api/api-vpp-agent.md) section.
+For more information on VPP agent REST APIs including sample responses, refer to the [VPP Agent API Documentation](../api/api-vpp-agent.md)

 ---